andrewdblevins/andrewdblevins.github.io/_posts/2014-3-3-Train-Ride.md

 This is the route we ended up taking.
 From Singapore to Scotland by train.
 All told we did well over 11000 miles by train.

-{% include image.html file="IMG_20160109_134016.jpg" url="https://s3-us-west-1.amazonaws.com/andrewdblevins.blog/images/Singapore+to+Scotland/IMG_20160109_134016.jpg" alt="Singapore" caption="Singapore is an interesting place, they have ships on buildings and mountains in domes.
+{% include image.html file="IMG_20160109_134016.jpg" url="https://s3-us-west-1.amazonaws.com/andrewdblevins.blog/images/Singapore+to+Scotland/IMG_20160109_134016.jpg" alt="Singapore" caption="Singapore is an interesting place, they have ships on buildings and mountains in domes." %}
-" %"}

 Our first train